ol-th/ol-th/README.md

 ### Hi there 👋 I'm Ollie Thwaites.

-🛠 I'm currently working on the infrastructure at [currensea](https://www.currensea.com).
+🛠 I'm currently working on the data and payments infrastructure at [currensea](https://www.currensea.com).

 <!--
 **ol-th/ol-th** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.